 Long-time iOS users will gravitate towards the Apple Watch Series 6 while those on a budget will find the

 If you’re looking for a budget fitness tracker with the added productivity features of a smartwatch, the Fitbit Versa 2 is the watch for you.
-At half the predicted price of the upcoming Apple Watch Series 6, the Versa 2 delivers excellent activity tracking capabilities supported by a longer battery life.
-Plus, it works with both Android and iOS.
+At half the price of the Apple Watch Series 6, the Versa 2 delivers excellent activity tracking capabilities supported by a longer battery life.
+Plus, it works on both Android and iOS.

-On the other hand, the Apple Watch Series 6 will most likely remain compatible only to iOS.
-For long time iPhone users, it will still be the device to get, especially with the reported new features like sleep-tracking and oxygen monitoring.
-Those looking for more smart features should also consider the Apple Watch Series 6, especially with the ability to take calls using the watch itself.
+On the other hand, the Apple Watch Series 6 remains fully compatible only with iOS.
+For long time iPhone users, it’s still the device to get, especially with the new features like sleep tracking and oxygen monitoring.
+It’s definitely the most complete Apple Watch in the market today.